This is an official version.

 Where a person is convicted of an offence under this Act or the regulations, the court making the conviction may, in addition to another penalty, order the person convicted to make compensation or restitution to a person, or to the assurance fund where the person who has suffered the damages has been paid from the fund under the authority of section 5.

-16.1 A prosecution under this Act and the regulations shall not be started more than 2 years from date the offence was discovered by the minister.
+16.1 A prosecution under this Act and the regulations shall not be started more than 2 years from the date the offence was discovered by the registrar.

 17. (1) Notwithstanding that a seller entered into a prepaid funeral contract before the coming into force of this Act, that seller shall, not later than a time required by the regulations,